 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.

 Recommendation To Build Wealth

-About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
-Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.
+Sam began investing his own money ever since he opened an online brokerage account in 1995.
+Sam loved investing so much that he decided to make a career out of investing.
+He spent the next 13 years after college working at two of the leading financial service firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
-He also became Series 7 and Series 63 registered.